Dear Consumer Ed:

 - Cancel your order and refund your money if the new shipping date cannot be met, unless you agree to another delay.
 The company CANNOT substitute a store credit.

 If you cancel the order, your credit card account must be credited within one billing cycle.
 If the company is refusing to credit your account, you should contact your credit card company, tell them you are disputing this charge and ask for a chargeback.
-In addition, you should report the incident to the Governor’s Office of Consumer Protection at 404-651-8600 or 1-800-869-1123 (toll-free in Georgia, outside of the metro Atlanta calling area).
+In addition, you should report the incident to the Georgia Department of Law’s Consumer Protection Unit at 404-651-8600 or 1-800-869-1123 (toll-free in Georgia, outside of the metro Atlanta calling area).

 *Source: Consumer Action Handbook